 Now compare that to the following, taken from one of the crime scene photos:

-The tall conifer towards the center of the above photo is the same one seen just right of center in the Halloween photograph.
-That should help to further illustrate the difference, which is substantial.
+The tall conifer toward the center of the above photo is the same one seen just right of center in the Halloween photograph.
+This should help illustrate the substantial difference between the two.

 November 11th, 2009: